odoo/documentation/website/optimize/seo.rst

 way.
 This will be explained here below.

-But first, let see how you can easily boost your ranking by finetuning the content of your website.
+But first, let see how you can easily boost your ranking by finetuning the content and the meta tags of your website.

 Meta Tags
 =========